antoniosMavridis/Topic_Modelling_and_a_Fine-Tuned_BERT-Based_Transfer_Learning_Approach_for_Sentiment_Classification/README.md

 # Topic Modelling and a Fine-Tuned BERT-Based Transfer Learning Approach for Sentiment Classification of Financial News Feed

-This is a repository for my bachelor's thesis - Topic Modelling and a Fine-Tuned BERT-Based Transfer Learning Approach for Sentiment Classification of Financial News Feed - as part of the B.Sc. in Digital Systems at University of Piraeus.
+This is a repository for my bachelor's thesis "Topic Modelling and a Fine-Tuned BERT-Based Transfer Learning Approach for Sentiment Classification of Financial News Feed" as part of the B.Sc. in Digital Systems at University of Piraeus.

 <img src="images/cover.png" width="1000"  /> </br>